 The MOU is a legally non-binding international instrument.
 It aims to achieve and maintain a favourable conservation status for migratory sharks based on the best available scientific information and taking into account the socio-economic value of these species for the people in various countries.

-Currently 37 species of sharks and rays are listed in Annex I of the MOU (see list below).
+Currently 37 species of sharks and rays are listed in Annex 1 of the MOU.

 Annex I is open for further listings of species which may include any of the migratory species, subspecies or populations in the Class Chondrichthyes (sharks, rays, skates and chimaeras).

-The Conservation Plan is included in Annex III.
+The Conservation Plan is included in Annex 3.
 It is guided by five main objectives:

 I. Improving the understanding of migratory shark populations through research, monitoring and information exchange;